Notice: This page requires JavaScript to function properly.

 Nested Queries

-As you can see, the new table contains departments, their types, and budgets.
+The new table contains departments, their types, and budgets.
 And in the employee table, as you may recall, there is information about the department each employee belongs to.

-Let's consider an example where we use nested queries to retrieve those employees who work in departments with budgets of $500,000 or less.
+Let's consider an example where we use nested queries to retrieve those employees who work in departments with budgets of $500,000 or less:

 1234567